salabim/istr/readme.md

     `list(istr(range(3)))` ==> `[istr("0"), istr("1"), istr("2")]`

     `len(istr(range(3)))` ==> `3`

+- if an istr.range instance, the same istr.range will be returned

 # More than one parameter for istr
 It is possible to give more than one parameter, in which case a tuple